 While increasing traffic volumes are usually a good thing for business, neighborhoods can be very vulnerable traffic volumes and vehicle speeds.
 Negative impacts from noise, safety, air quality and disruption of community cohesion all impact a community as traffic volumes and travel speeds increase.
-To address this concern, measures are put in place to consider this often overlooked aspect of transportation.

-Does this project reduce and/or slow traffic on roads identified with excessive average speeds?
+This project reduces and/or slow traffic on roads with excessive average speeds.
 (Score: 5)